Digital City Radio

-Funky Essex also known as Funky SX is an Essex-based community radio station, licensed for The Real Sound of Young Essex.
-It originated as an internet radio station in 2009, and was awarded a legal community license in 2015.
-The station commenced broadcasting on 1 April 2016 on 103.7 FM and online, playing urban dance music including house, garage, grime, dance, drum & bass.
-In March 2025, the service rebranded to Digital City Radio.
-A spin-off online only station called Digital City Radio Beats has been launched.
+Digital City Radio (formerly Funky SX) is an Essex-based community radio station, licensed for The Real Sound of Young Essex.

+Funky SX originated as an internet radio station in 2009, and was awarded a legal community license in 2015.
+The station commenced broadcasting on 1 April 2016 on 103.7 FM playing urban dance music including house, garage, grime, dance, drum & bass.

+In March 2025, the station was rebranded to Digital City Radio.